valtido/sentry-docs/src/collections/_documentation/clients/ruby/context.md

 &nbsp;
 ### Transactions

-The “transaction” is intended to represent the action the event occurred during.
+The “transaction” is intended to represent the action occurring during the event.
 In Rack, this will be the request URL.
 In Rails, it’s the controller name and action (“HelloController#hello_world”).

 Transactions are modeled as a stack.
 The top item in the stack (i.e. the last element of the array) will be used as the `transaction` for any events: